 Abstract.
-This paper presents a Java-based simulator for the Peer-Spaces coordination model.
+This technical report presents a Java-based simulator for the PeerSpaces coordination model.
 PeerSpaces is a shared space coordination model designed for ad hoc mobile networks.
-The model is based on the concept of tuple spaces firstly proposed by Linda.
-In order to address the dynamic environment that characterizes ad hoc networks, PeerSpaces does not assume the presence of any centralized structure for communication and coordination.
-This paper also describes an algorithm for termination detection in ad hoc networks built on PeerSpaces.
+The model is based on the concept of tuple spaces firstly proposed by Linda parallel programming language.
+In order to suit well the dynamic environment that characterizes ad hoc networks, PeerSpaces does not assume the presence of any centralized structure for communication and coordination.
+This report also describes an algorithm for termination detection in ad hoc networks built on PeerSpaces using the proposed simulator.